PhotoBiz LLC Logo

 STEP SIX

-In the page editor, click the SEO button (usually in the top toolbar).
+In the Website Builder, click the SEO button in the page toolbar.

 Update the following fields:

-• • Meta Description – a 1–2 sentence summary of the page
+• Meta Description: A short summary of the page

 Learn More: How To Edit Meta Data